TheOrganization01/KMehul/README.md

-- 👋 Hi, I’m @KMehul
+- 👋 Hi, I’m @Somatic Network
 - 👀 I’m interested in ...
-Emerging Technologies For Global Goals
+Blockchain Technologies for Carbon Credits
 - 🌱 I’m currently learning ...
-Circular Economies and integration of Blockchain
+Circular Economies and integration of Blockchain using MLT and existing IOT
 - 💞️ I’m looking to collaborate on ...
-Developing projects that build ecosystems for Eco-value based assets that reduce emissions and energy footprint
+Developing projects that build ecosystems for carbon backed assets that reduce emissions and energy footprint
-- 📫 How to reach me ... https://www.linkedin.com/in/armehulkumar/
+- 📫 How to reach me ... mehul@somabiotechasia.com

 <!---
 KMehul/KMehul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.